 College Houses is a registered 501c3 nonprofit that provides affordable student housing near UT Austin and Austin Community College.
 Our mission is to serve as a transformative environment that empowers students through democratic, cooperative living.
 We provide affordable housing to foster community, support education, and promote personal development and well-being.

 College Houses pools its resources and labor power to provide a student community that is affordable for all members.
 Unlike most student apartments which seek to maximize profit, College Houses is a nonprofit with the mission to provide quality housing and a great living experience at the most affordable price in the neighborhood.
 Also unlike other apartments, our co-ops come with all bills, amenities, and (in most co-ops) a meal plan in the standard rent rate, we help to lower the total cost of education for students.
-By choosing co-ops, you can save up to $3,172 per semester.
+By choosing co-ops, you can save thousands per semester.

 Costs of living in a student apartment near UT averaged $1,565 per month in 2018.
 This accounts for rent, food costs, and utilities such as water, electricity, and internet.
-College Houses offers all that, plus a one-of-a-kind community starting at just $860 per month for a private room in our larger houses.
+College Houses offers all that, plus a one-of-a-kind community starting at one of the most affordable rates in the city.
 See all current rates for more details.